 - Once the seeds have sprouted you can take off the lid to give the seedling space to grow.

 - Young seedlings still have an undeveloped root system so watering is crucial.
 The soil must be moist but not soggy.
 Watering from the bottom works best and the self-irrigating seed trays make this particularly easy.
 They have a reservoir underneath to hold water and a capillary mat that goes under the seed tray to bring a consistent amount of water to the plants.
 We found we only had to fill the reservoir once a week and that after that the plants looked after themselves.

 Very soon you’ll have trays of lovely seedling like the ones above.
-When the plants have developed about 4 separate leaves it’s time to thin them out and at this point you can transplant them into pots.
+When the plants have developed about 4 separate leaves it’s time to thin them out and at this point, you can transplant them into pots.
 The final step is to “harden off’ the plant by acclimatizing it to the outside world.
 You do this by moving them to a sheltered area outside for a few hours each day and bringing them in at night.
-After 2 -3 days you can move them into sunlight for part of the day but still bring them indoors at night.
+After 2 -3 days you can move them into the sunlight for part of the day but still, bring them indoors at night.

-After that they are ready to go into your garden and grow into hardy vegetables.
+After that, they are ready to go into your garden and grow into hardy vegetables.